NLNOG/ring-web/content/post/claranet-joined-the-ring.md

 ]
 +++

 Claranet - AS 8426 - joined the RING today.
-Founded in 1996, Claranet is one of Europe’s leading managed service providers, offering hosting, network and applications services.
+Founded in 1996, Claranet is one of Europe's leading managed service providers, offering hosting, network and applications services.

 Users can connect to claranet01.ring.nlnog.net, which is located in London, Great Britain.